Navigation

 A key difference between anxiety and depression is that one refers to a single illness, and the other to a group of conditions.

 • Depression is really one illness.
 It has lots of different symptoms (see below).
-And it may feel very different to different people.
+They may feel very different to different people.
 But the term depression refers to a single condition.

-• Anxiety is a term that can have a few different meanings.
+• Anxiety can have a few different meanings.
 We all feel anxious sometimes and ‘anxiety’ can be used simply to describe that feeling.
 But when we use anxiety in a medical sense, it actually describes a group of conditions.

-Anxiety includes some less common conditions.
-These include phobias and panic disorders.
+Anxiety includes some less common conditions such as phobias and panic disorders.
 But the most common is generalised anxiety disorder (GAD).
-Generalised anxiety disorder may affect between four and five in every 100 people in the UK.
+Generalised anxiety disorder may affect 1 in every 25 people in the UK.
 We’ll focus on generalised anxiety in this article.

 Generalised anxiety disorder and depression can both have emotional and physical symptoms.